AlexanderKaluzhny/instanotifier/README.rst

 * Modular architecture
 * RssFetcher → RssParser → RssNotification model → Email publisher
-* Running fetcher, parser, publisher in separate tasks
 * FeedSource settings application
-* Automatic setting of periodic tasks according to the FeedSource settings through Celery Beat
 * Using of FeedSource instance data in the RssFetcher and Email publisher
 * Tests
 * User registration, integration with Mailgun (out of box from the cookiecutter project template)